Scrap Rate: How to Calculate and Minimize Waste

 Human error is one of the most avoidable sources of scrap, but only if your team is properly trained.

-And training shouldn’t stop after onboarding.
-Regular refreshers reinforce expectations, keep pace with any changes to equipment or process, and sharpen the precision that’s critical in high-waste areas like fabrication and machining.
+Training should not stop after onboarding.
+Regular refreshers reinforce expectations, keep pace with any changes to equipment or process, and sharpen the precision that is critical in high-waste areas like fabrication and machining.

 Improve Preventive Maintenance

-Machines don’t fail all at once.
+Machines do not fail all at once.
 They drift.
 And when they do, scrap is often the first sign.

 A worn tool, misaligned fixture, or lagging motor can quietly push products out of spec before anyone notices.
-That’s why consistent preventive maintenance isn’t just about uptime, it’s about keeping quality stable.
+Consistent preventive maintenance is not just about uptime, it is about keeping quality stable.

 Routine servicing, planned through a structured maintenance calendar, helps catch issues before they show up in your scrap count.
 When machines run within their design limits, product variation stays under control.